JonCyberGuy/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/IfxvoYS.png" height="80%" width="80%" alt="Network Diagram"/>
 <br />
 <br />
 <b>For the Virtual Machine that will be hosting my Domain Controller, I need two network adapters.
-I need the NAT that will use my host IP address from my home router and an Internal Netwowrk Adapter so that my DC can communicate with other Virtual Machines.
+I need the NAT that will use my host IP address from my home router and an Internal Network Adapter so that my DC can communicate with other Virtual Machines.
 For the Internal Network I will be using VMnet0.
 Refer to the diagram at the beginning</b> <br/>
 <img src="https://i.imgur.com/UHBjxOd.jpg" height="80%" width="80%" alt="Configuring the Network Adapter for the Domain Controller Virtual Machine"/>
 <br />
 <br />